DonnaYoung.org

 In a sentence prepositions show the relation of one word to another word.
 Prepositions require an object to complete them, typically a noun or a pronoun.
 A preposition and its object is called a prepositional phrase.

-The Prepositional Phrase: If a word in the table below does not have an object, then the word is not functioning as a preposition.
+If any of the words in the table below do not have an object when used in a sentence, then the word is not functioning as a preposition.
+The words below can be used as a preposition in a prepositional phrase.

 about below in spite of regarding